Slackadays/Hajime/README.md

 # Hajime
 A versatile, high-performance Minecraft server startup script suite.

-# The Problem
+# The Big Problem
-Most Minecraft server startup scripts are either overly simplistic shell scripts or systemd services.
+Most other startup scripts are either bare-bones shell scripts or systemd services.
 Some utilities let you create a custom shell script for your server, but then you have to go a website and enter your server's information, copy that script, download it to the server, and more.
 Yuck!
-This "script" is a little different; it provides more features and is blazing fast thanks to its compiled nature.
+This "script" is a little different because it provides way more features and is blazing fast thanks to its compiled nature.

 # Requirements
 There are a couple prerequisites.
-You'll need a POSIX-compliant system such as Linux or FreeBSD or MacOS.
-Hajime was originally designed to be used with servers that have all server info on an external mass storage device such as a USB flash drive, but this feature is optional.
+You'll need a POSIX-compliant system, so this means Linux or FreeBSD or MacOS.
 Also, to use the one-step installation option, your platform will need to support Git and G++.

 # Why C++?
 I decided to make this script in C++ to help me learn it, as well as get at least acceptable performance no matter how many features I add.